What you can expect here are erotic stylized masculine men with sexual energy dealing with perilous situations.

 * men have power by nature of their older age compared to younger men

 * men have power because of their physical strength compared to other men

 * men have power because of their authority compared to other men

 * men have power because of how they use their minds compared to other men

 Sometimes, I get email that compares my work to that of others who are underground artists.
 Each has produced works depicting men’s violent perils and suffering before their deaths.

+I started out creating digital images of male characters in 2007.
 I choose to emulate the respectful and admiring portrayal of highly masculine men for which both Etienne and Tom of Finland are remembered.
 My imagery has been compared to that of Tom of Finland.
 I continue to admire both of these artists especially for how freely they expressed brutally violent themes that sometimes resulted in death for the fictional men they depicted.